 - Place the chocolate in a mixing bowl.
 Heat the heavy cream and butter until scalding hot.
 Pour the hot cream over the melted chocolate and let it sit for 2-3 minutes without stirring.
 Stir until the chocolate is melted.
 If lumps of chocolate remain unmelted microwave briefly and continue stirring until smooth.
 Stir in the Baileys.
-Cool until the ganache is tepid.4 oz semi sweet chocolate, 1/2 oz unsalted butter, 2 oz heavy cream, 2 oz Baileys Irish Cream Liquor
+Cool until the ganache is tepid.4 oz semi sweet chocolate, 1/2 oz unsalted butter, 2 oz heavy cream, 2 oz Baileys Irish Cream Liqueur

 - Remove the cheesecake from the refrigerator.
 Ice the top of the cake with the ganache.
 Refrigerate until the ganache is set.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.